-Often materials used to fabricate laser systems are inappropriate with respect to fire safety - that is, manufacturers do not always choose component materials with regard to their ignition and heat-release properties.
+Materials used to fabricate laser systems are often inappropriate with respect to fire safety - that is, manufacturers do not always choose component materials with regard to their ignition and heat-release properties.
 Lasers can involve the use of high-energy power supplies.
 Motors for use with flammable liquids need to be intrinsically safe or of approved electrical classification.

-As part of an ongoing effort to document the fire hazards of lasers, a database of fires involving lasers has been started.
+As part of an ongoing effort to document the fire hazards of lasers, there is a database of fires involving lasers.
 (Documented incidents have occurred in hospitals, research laboratories, and industrial applications.)
 According to the data gathered thus far, the majority of incidents involve the laser beam as the ignition source.
 Materials ignited include adjacent combustibles as well as components of the laser itself.
 Other incidents have involved components of the laser overheating or igniting due to a failure of the laser system.

 In the 1999 edition of this document, changes were made to conform to the NFPA Manual of Style.
-In addition, many of the references to "flammable" liquids were changed to "ignitable" liquids because "flammable" was too restrictive.
+In addition, many of the references to "flammable" liquids were changed to "ignitible" liquids because "flammable" was too restrictive.

-In the 2003 edition, the document has changed from a recommended practice to a standard.
-Therefore, all of the language within the body of the document now contains enforceable language and any recommendations or advisory information has been moved to the annexes.
+In the 2003 edition, the document changed from a recommended practice to a standard.
+Therefore, all of the language within the body of the document was changed to enforceable language, and any recommendations or advisory information was moved to the annexes.